eashanhatti/peridot/README.md

 ### References and Inspirations

-A list of prior art that have influence Konna's design and implementation can be found [here](https://github.com/eashanhatti/konna/blob/master/REFERENCES.md).
+A list of prior art that have influenced Konna's design and implementation can be found [here](https://github.com/eashanhatti/konna/blob/master/REFERENCES.md).

 ### Examples